kacollins/2022-10-22-workshop/README.md

 For sponsorship questions and sales, or to request an in-kind or other custom sponsorship package, contact the workshop facilitator Kimberly Collins (kcollins at techlahoma.org).

 ## Curriculum
-We'll start with the [Basic HTML](https://www.freecodecamp.org/learn/responsive-web-design/#basic-html-and-html5) and [Basic CSS](https://www.freecodecamp.org/learn/responsive-web-design/#basic-css) sections on freeCodeCamp and get as far as we can!
+We'll start with the [Basic HTML](https://www.freecodecamp.org/learn/responsive-web-design/#basic-html-and-html5) and [Basic CSS](https://www.freecodecamp.org/learn/responsive-web-design/#basic-css) sections on [freeCodeCamp.org](https://www.freecodecamp.org) and get as far as we can!

 ## Participants